openforcefield/openff-forcefields/docs/water-models.md

 The TIP3P file includes monovalent ion parameters from [Juong and Cheatham](https://dx.doi.org/10.1021/jp8001614).

-These files are not original force fields made by Open Force Field..
+These files are not original force fields made by Open Force Field.
 Instead they are ports of existing force fields into the [SMIRNOFF](https://openforcefield.github.io/standards/standards/smirnoff/) force field format.

+**Note**: Current main-line SMIRNOFF force fields already contain a water model and ion parameters.
+If you intend to use a main-line force field for most molecules in a topology while using an alternate force field specifically for water and ions, ensure that the alternate force field is loaded _last_, so that its water and ion parameters take precedence over those from the main-line force field.

 ## Versioning